-- Test the ballot to see how your voters will see it and use it, review the voter list, finalize the elections details, and agree to the terms and conditions.
+- Test the ballot to see how your voters will see it and use it, check the notice, review the voter list, finalize the elections details, and agree to the terms and conditions.

 - You will also ensure you have planned for new voters that may join your organization during the election.

 After these five steps, you may have one thing left to do: pay!

 - Pay by Visa, MasterCard, or American Express.
 After you have paid, your election will start, or sit in a "Ready to Run" stage if your election's start time is in the future.